GingeHagler/The-Volcano/README.md

 ### Testing
 * The site has been tested and works across Chrome, Safari and Edge browsers
 * The site has been tested across on all standard screen sizes using devtools.
 It functions correctly, is easy to view and responsive.
+    * Testing Procedure
+    1. Open browser and navigate to The Volcano
+    2. Open developer tools by right clicking and selecting 'inspect'
+    3. Set to responsive and decrease width to 320px
+    4. Set Zoom to 50%
+    5. Click and drag responsive window to the maximum width
-*  The phone number and email address within the contact section have been tested to confirm they are clickable links.
+*  The phone number and email address within the contact section have been tested to confirm they are clickable working links.
+* Navigation links were tested to ensure all link correctly to their respective pages so the user is always taken to the correct destination.
+This was done by clicking on the navigation links on each page.
+All links navigate to the correct pages.

 ### Bugs
 * Solved Bugs